Log into firstonline to view your latest annual statement. Log into your account.

 For some, the answer will be ‘yes’.

-Using the carry-forward rule, you can “catch up” by carrying forward any unused concessional cap contributions since the 2023-24 financial year into future years.
-By bunching together your unused cap amounts, technically, you’re contributing more than $27,500 in a single financial year, but you’re not breaking any rules.
+Using the carry-forward rule, you can “catch up” by carrying forward any unused concessional cap contributions since the 2020/21 financial year.
+The five years is a rolling period up to and including the current financial year.
+By bunching together your unused cap amounts, technically, you’re contributing more than $30,000 in a single financial year, but you’re not breaking any rules.

 For example, if you contributed only $15,000 to super last financial year, you could contribute $37,500 this financial year.